CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

 1. Once the deployment is completed, **Refresh** the **Check Configuration** page.
 You'll see that all the required events will be configured.

    ![ws name.](media/mon19.png)

+1. Click on the **Next** button present in the bottom-right corner of this lab guide.